In 1964 the two Church of Scotland charges in Neilston – ‘Old’ and ‘South’ – united to form the present Neilston Parish Church.

 In October 2011,a re-dedication service was held for two new stained glass windows on either side of the Church.
 These had been commissioned by the 1st Neilston Boys’ Brigade Company in celebration of their 50th Anniversary.
 Designed and manufactured by the renown artist Elizabeth Skea, they are a beautiful addition to our Sanctuary, and represent the ‘Community’ and the ‘Boys’ Brigade’ respectively.

-Joyfully, in February of 2013, the Reverend Fiona Maxwell BA, BD was inducted into service within Neilston Parish Church and she continues to lead us in worship with both vigour and enthusiasm, as we hope for stability and growth while learning to change to our congregation's and village's needs.
+Joyfully, in February of 2013, the Reverend Fiona Maxwell BA, BD was inducted into service within Neilston Parish Church and she continued to lead us in worship, with both vigour and enthusiasm, until 2018.

 Rev Patrick Adamson 1574- 1584

 Rev Patrick Sharpe 1584- 1589